Surfing is for everyone. Surfers come in all shapes and sizes and no matter who you are or what your size, there is a surfboard and a wave for you.

 Construction refers to the type of material surfboards are made from.
 The outside of the surfboard is typically made from polyester, epoxy and foam.
 Most surfboards have a foam middle, which reduces weight and provides float.

-Foam is your friend is a common saying that refers to the fact that more foam in your surfboard provides more float, which makes paddling, catching waves and surfing easier.
+This is a common saying that refers to the fact that more foam in your surfboard provides more float, which makes paddling, catching waves and surfing easier.

 In the past number of years there has been an increase in the number of companies making surfboards with a foam outer.